gaurav-an-sre/cursor-postmortem-demo/README.md

 This repository is a local-only SRE incident showcase.
-The checkout service, load generator, and incident watchdog run with Python on macOS; no Docker, Prometheus, GCP, or external service is required.
+The checkout service, load generator, and incident watchdog run with Python on macOS; no Docker, Prometheus,  or external service is required.

 The showcase has two halves: **Notion is the surface and the context, Cursor is the agent engine**.
 The first half creates an observable local incident and